voxpupuli/puppet-icinga2/README.md

 Icinga2 is a widely used open source monitoring software.
 This Puppet module helps installing and managing configuration of Icinga2 on multiple operating sytems.

-:warning:
->> :warning: This Module is a rewrite of [puppet-icinga2] and will replace it in the future.
+>> This Module is a rewrite of [puppet-icinga2] and will replace it in the future.

 ## Module Description
 This module installs and configures Icinga2 on your Linux or Windows hosts.
 By default it will use packages provided by